 Take a day trip to Pompeii

-We’ve been to Pompei twice, and we’re not big history buffs.
+We’ve been to Pompei twice and are not big history buffs.
 However, Pompei is a historical site unlike any other in the world.
 The historic city is so well-preserved it provides extraordinary insight into the life of ancient Rome.

-Luckily Pompeii is easily accessed from Sorrento as it is under an hour’s drive from Sorrento and easy to reach with the Circumvesuviana train.
-It can be best described as a big jigsaw piece packed with culture; Pompeii is a history-lovers haven.
+Luckily, Pompeii is easily accessed from Sorrento, which is under an hour’s drive from Sorrento and easy to reach with the Circumvesuviana train.
+It can be best described as a giant jigsaw piece packed with culture; Pompeii is a history-lovers haven.
 Spend your day exploring the remanence of ruins impacted by the famous volcano explosion whilst also exploring the area’s well-known priceless beauty.

 Eat your heart out on one of Sorrento’s Food Tours